Monday, October 7, 2024

 2.

-Light UAS
+Medium UAS

 3.

-Certification is MANDATORY
+Certification by TAA is Mandatory.

 Note:

-5.2 Proportional Regulatory Regime of UAS (Annexure 21.B2 IMTAR)
+4.2 Proportional Regulatory Regime of UAS (Annexure 21.B2 A IMTAR 21 V2)

 The proportional regulatory Regime of UAS is shown in Table 3.